Engaged all week long

 *Digital Law Conference - provides a detailed examination of the legal issues raised by these technologies and offers key insight into where the industry is headed and what the associated legal implications are;

-*Social Media Strategies - the social media track seeks to help business understand the best practices, current trends, and effective strategies of social media and user engagement
+*Social Media Strategies - the social media track seeks to help business understand the best practices, current trends, and effective strategies of social media and user engagement;

 *3D Training, Learning and Collaboration (3D TLC), - the leading event for businesses seeking to understand and maximize business strategies using virtual worlds.